How Can You Overcome Challenges in Drug Design?

 The power of the resolution revolution

 Over the past decade, the “resolution revolution” has brought cryogenic transmission electron microscopy (cryo-EM) to the forefront of structural biology.
 Technological advances now allow for the routine structural determination of macromolecular complexes as small as 100 kDa (and even smaller, under specialized conditions).
-Cryo-EM is now the preferred method of structure determination for many classes of proteins that are not amenable to crystallography.
+Cryo-EM is now the preferred method of protein structure determination for many classes of proteins that are not amenable to crystallography.